Below, experts at Bali International Hospital (India) will show you how to recognize the signs of kidney disease.

 - Reduce treatment costs.

-- Prevent emergency situations.
+- Preventing emergency situations.

-The role of regular kidney screening
+The role of routine kidney screening

-The two main recommended tests are:
+The two main tests recommended are:

 Urine test : Checks for the presence of protein in the urine (proteinuria or albumin-creatinine ratio).